Running Spark on Alluxio in Kubernetes

 Note: You can find the address of the Kubernetes API server by running

 kubectl cluster-info.
 You can find more details in Spark documentation.
+You should also using the properties corresponding to your domain socket volume type.

 Accessing Alluxio Client Logs